Request a Demo

 Disaster recovery and business continuity are tightly related.
 In the 1970s, organizations started preparing Disaster Recovery (DR) plans, which were mainly focused on natural disasters.
 In the 1980s and onwards, the focus shifted to a more holistic view, named Business Continuity (BC).

 While disaster recovery narrowly focused on how to bring systems back online after a disaster, business continuity aimed to develop a proactive process that would keep businesses alive and operating even in the face of a major crisis.
-Accordingly, an IT disaster recovery plan is limited to ensuring data protection, preventing damage to systems and recovering them as quickly as possible, while a business continuity plan covers all aspects of the business including business processes, manpower, partners and suppliers.
+Accordingly, a disaster recovery plan is limited to ensuring data protection, preventing damage to systems and recovering them as quickly as possible, while a business continuity plan covers all aspects of the business including business processes, manpower, partners and suppliers.

 In this article you learn: